Zilliqa/dev-portal-old/docs/core-message-processing.md

 ---
-id: core-messaging
+id: core-message-processing
-title: Messaging Layer
+title: Message Processing
 ---
-## Message Dispatch and Processing
+## Message Dispatch

 In `src/cmd/main.cpp`, we assign `Zilliqa::Dispatch` as the dispatcher inside `P2PComm::StartMessagePump`.
 Every message that is read from a socket by `P2PComm` then gets sent to `Zilliqa::Dispatch`.